rc-luo/rc-luo.github.io/_posts/2022-08-02-About-to-Join-CISPA-as-A-PhD-Student.md

 CISPA
 ======
-CISPA is an impactful research institute in the field of [information security](https://csrankings.org/#/index?sec&world).
-It is on the campus of [Saarland university](https://www.uni-saarland.de/en/home.html) in [Saarbrücken](https://www.google.de/maps/place/Saarbr%C3%BCcken,+Germany), located on the southwestern boarder of Germany.
+CISPA is an [impactful research institute in information security](https://csrankings.org/#/index?sec&world).
+It is on the campus of [Saarland University](https://www.uni-saarland.de/en/home.html) in [Saarbrücken](https://www.google.de/maps/place/Saarbr%C3%BCcken,+Germany), located on the southwestern boarder of Germany.

 I will relocate there starting this fall.
 Hope it'll be a pleasant journey.